 While on a job placement at now defunct agency Harrod & Mirlin/fcb in Toronto, Carey was invited to work as a junior copywriter for Palmer Jarvis DDB in Winnipeg.
 There, he met and worked with Ron Sawchuk, who today is McKim’s vice president of creative services.

 “Carey has always pushed himself and others to attain the best creative ideas that will get our clients noticed,” said Ron when asked how Carey’s writing and creativity has changed over the years.
 “But in these last few years, he’s also demonstrated an excellent understanding of the strategic side of advertising and how to work a client’s budget in order to get the message into more heads.
 He’s more of an invaluable part of the McKim team than ever, and certainly an asset to our clients.”

 Carey’s ability to hone in on key issues was one of the first things I noticed about him, and it’s definitely a skill I envy.
 After a lifetime in and around the business, he has a unique ability to put himself in the audience’s shoes and see straight to the heart of a campaign.

 On the job know-how

-First, you have to be prepared to write a lot of variations of your work.
+First, be prepared to write a lot of variations of your work.
 Whether you’re creating a concept, headline or new company name, you need to open a new Word document and get writing.
 While it’s painstaking and time consuming, it’s necessary to get the crux of the issue and approach the job with insight.

-“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” he told me.
+“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” he says.
 “Because sometimes, the best creative solution is one that has nothing to do with words.
 To be really successful, you have to be able to visualize the final creative and imagine how people will respond to it.”

 This is what makes Carey good at his job.
 That, and his competitiveness and tenacity.